Our Mission

 The Word of God

-But as I began to read the word and listen to the preach word, and learn how to appropriate it in both selection and persistence, my hope and my life were restored.
-I have more peace, laughter, joy, patience and goodwill towards others than I’ve ever had.
-I am excited about this life and not just the next one to come.
-The most unusual thing is that, despite the fact that the world has grown scarier over my lifetime, I feel safer than I have ever been.
-It is all because of the power of God’s word and God showing me how to appropriate it.
-I fervently hope that BRM can assist you and others to have more abundant life in the same way that I have been helped.
+But everything changed when I began to listen to anointed men and women preach God’s Word and to study it deeply.
+As His Word began to penetrate my heart and thinking, my hope and life were restored.
+I now have more peace, laughter, joy, patience, and goodwill toward others than I’ve ever had.
+I’m excited about this life, not just the next one.
+And even though the world has grown more troubling, remarkably, I feel safer than I ever have.
+It is all because of the power of God’s Word and God showing me how to receive it.
+I prayerfully hope that Bruised Reed Ministries can help you experience a more abundant life.

 The Spirit of God